On This Page

 How to become authorized to prescribe

-Once education is complete, the school will verify with CNO that the RN has completed and met the requirements for prescribing.
-CNO will then update Find-a-Nurse to make it easy for stakeholders to identify that the RN is authorized to prescribe
+The school will verify with CNO that the RN has completed the program and met the requirements for prescribing.
+CNO will then update it’s public Register, Find a Nurse, to make it easy to identify that the RN is authorized to prescribe.

 Authorized practice settings